reframe-hpc/reframe/docs/config_reference.rst

         a.
 ReFrame creates a temporary directory created under ``.`` by default.
            This temporary directory prefix can be changed by setting the :envvar:`RFM_REMOTE_WORKDIR` environment variable or the :attr:`general.remote_workdir` configuration option.
-           The directory specified with :envvar:`RFM_REMOTE_WORKDIR` or :attr:`general.remote_workdir` must be a shared directory between the remote node and the one ReFrame is running on.
+           This directory must be a shared between the remote node and the one ReFrame is running on.

         b.
-ReFrame changes to that directory and creates a clone of itself there:
+ReFrame changes to that directory and creates a clone of itself:

          - A set of custom commands for the ReFrame installation can be specified through :attr:`general.remote_install` configuration option (as a list).
            The installation commands must make sure that the fresh ReFrame clone is found in the system path.

          - If no custom commands are passed, ReFrame tries to perform the installation first using ``./bootstrap.sh``.
            If this is not possible, it tries to use ``pip``.

         c.
 ReFrame launches a job for the topology auto-detection ``reframe --detect-host-topology=topo.json``.